seahorce-scidac/REMORA/Docs/sphinx_doc/MeshRefinement.rst

 --------------------------

 A field-based criterion -- ``value_greater``, ``value_less`` or ``adjacent_difference_greater`` -- is
-evaluated only on water cells, and ``adjacent_difference_greater`` takes a difference only between two water cells.
-A land cell is therefore never tagged by such a criterion, and the jump from a field's value in the water to the zero it is held at on land is never mistaken for flow structure.
+evaluated only where the value it reads was computed from water alone, and ``adjacent_difference_greater`` differences two such values only.
 This mirrors how AMReX evaluates the same criteria in the presence of an embedded boundary, where a covered cell is skipped and a difference is taken only across a face the geometry leaves open.

+Which cells that admits depends on where the field lives and how it is masked, so it is not simply "the wet cells":

+- a tracer (``temp``, ``salt``, ``tracer``, a biology tracer) and ``z_velocity`` are masked in place, so the test is just whether that cell is water;
+- ``x_velocity`` and ``y_velocity`` are stored at a cell index but live on a face, and are masked by ``msku(i,j) = mskr(i-1,j) * mskr(i,j)`` and ``mskv(i,j) = mskr(i,j-1) * mskr(i,j)``.
+A water cell whose
+  neighbor across that face is land therefore holds an exact zero that is a mask artifact rather than slack water, so both cells sharing the face must be water;
-``vorticity`` needs one step more.
-It is derived from a centered difference of the velocities that is not itself masked, so a water cell touching the coast already carries the land-side velocity inside its own value.
-Such a cell is therefore skipped as well, rather than merely not differenced across.
-This is a workaround for the derived field being unmasked and can be dropped once it is not.
+- ``vorticity`` is a centered difference of the cell-centered velocities that is not itself masked, so its value depends on the whole 3x3 block of cells around it and all nine must be water.
+This is a workaround for the derived field being unmasked and can be narrowed once it is not.

+A land cell is never tagged by any of these.

 Nothing else is untagged.
 A region named explicitly with ``in_box_lo``/``in_box_hi`` (or the index-space forms) is refined in full, land included, which is usually what is wanted when the region of interest